Written by Michael VanDerLaan

 There’s really nothing not to like about this driver, even if it’s flying a little bit more under the radar than the other top brands.

-Best For Slow Swing Speed: Cleveland Launcher XL Light Driver
+Best For Seniors: Cleveland Launcher XL Light Driver

-The Cleveland Launcher XL Light driver represents a little bit of a departure or a little bit more of an extreme from what we’ve seen in our other drivers that continually promise more forgiveness and more distance with each model year release.
+The Cleveland Launcher XL Light driver represents a little bit of a departure or a little bit more of an extreme from what we’ve seen in other brands that continually promise more forgiveness and more distance with each model year release.

-Cleveland loves making clubs based on the same quality standards as the big-boys, but with specs to match the weekend golfer and usually a price break to go along with it.
+Cleveland loves making clubs based on the same quality standards as the big name golf club manufacturers, but with specs to match the weekend golfer and usually a price break to go along with it.
 That’s the first thing to notice about this Cleveland Launcher XL Light driver is that while you won’t see anybody on TOUR gaming it, you also don’t have to pay for anyone’s yacht fuel when you go to purchase it.

 Aside from a HUGE cost-savings over the best-of-the-best from the household names, you’re also going to get an ultra-lightweight head, ultra-lightweight hosel, ¼” of extra length and a tiny counterbalance weight from this club all of which are working in favor of the highest launching, fastest swinging driver they can make.